 Additionally, the team gets quick feedback on the quality of their work so they know more quickly what to improve on their craftsmanship.
 Stakeholders also start to see which ideas were actually good ideas and what the customers really need.

 The T2L is the missing metric to measure the agility of the organization.
 It’s the total time between doing the work and learning from actual customer usage.
 I hope you start to track the T2L.
 Tracking the T2L for only a few items per sprint is already good enough to know your T2L.
 It will give you several benefits like focus on the product goal, not working harder but working smarter, and will help develop a learning organization.
 The T2L metric and the mindset behind it can be used for a wide variety of work.
 From making an internal memo, updating a report, developing internal software for colleagues to actionable outcomes of the retrospectives and management decisions.

 By thinking about T2L you will get insights into your true agility and what you can do to improve the responsiveness of the organization.
 In a world that’s changing faster and faster, the urgency to accelerate within that world increases.
 The T2L is the missing measurement to see if you are moving fast enough to keep pace with your own complex market.

 About the author

 For many years he has been the Agile leader for several Scrum Teams.
-Together with severall companies he is developing an Agile Leadership framework to really support Agile leaders in their complex job.
-See https://tval.nl for the complete toolkit (will be translated to English in the next weeks)
+Together with several companies he has developed an Agile Leadership framework to really support Agile leaders in their complex job.
+See https://relead.com for more information or the complete toolkit, or buy the book Agile Leadership Toolkit in the store.